Fantasy Football 2017: Top 10 Running Backs

 Ryan Mayer

 The advent of NFL training camps is upon us as teams approach their first preseason games.
 With the return of football comes the return of our favorite form of legal sports betting, fantasy football.
 As you scour the internet for the latest news and rankings getting ready for your league’s draft, we’ll be providing you lists of the top fantasy prospects by position for this season.
-We’ll begin with the most important position on the field and likely on your team: quarterback.
 (Note: All fantasy stats are based on CBSSports.com scoring/rankings from last season and projections are based on this year’s CBS Sports’ projections.)

 When it comes to fantasy football, having a top running back is often a catalyst in leading your team to victory.
 However, today’s running backs have to be more versatile than ever in order to be valuable as team’s don’t run the ball with one guy as frequently as they used to.
 There are still certain backs that separate themselves from the pack due to running ability, but more often, the most valuable guys are factors in the passing game as well.